The first hours at the emergency department

 - To make a diagnosis: You should receive a brain scan soon after you arrive at the hospital.
 This is usually a CT (computed tomography) scan.
 The scan may show the type of the stroke (a clot or a broken artery).
 A CT scan also finds the location of the stroke.
 Scan results help your healthcare team choose the best treatment options.
 Blood tests may be a part of your assessment.

 - To provide early treatment: The type of treatment depends on the type of stroke.
-Ideally, treatment takes place in a special stroke unit in the hospital.
+Ideally, stroke care takes place in a special stroke unit in the hospital.

 Early treatment for ischemic stroke (clot)

-If a clot caused the stroke, doctors will decide whether you could benefit from a clot-busting drug called tPA (tissue Plasminogen Activator – also known as Activase®).
+If a clot caused the stroke, doctors will decide whether you could benefit from a clot- busting drug.
 This medication can help reopen blocked arteries in some people with ischemic stroke.
-It must be given as soon as possible, within 4½ hours after stroke symptoms started. tPA can reduce the severity of the stroke and reverse some stroke effects.
-Not everyone who has an ischemic stroke can receive tPA.
+It must be given as soon as possible, ideally within 4½ hours after stroke symptoms started.
+A clot-busting drug can reduce the severity of the stroke and reverse some stroke effects.
+Not everyone who has an ischemic stroke can receive a clot-busting drug.

-After you receive tPA, the healthcare team will be watching extra closely for the first day.
-To make sure the tPA worked, a repeat CT scan will be done within a day or two after the stroke.
+After you receive a clot-busting drug, the healthcare team will be watching extra closely for the first day.
+A repeat CT scan will be done to see how the drug worked and to check for potential complications – usually the next day.

 Early treatment for hemorrhagic stroke (bleed)